kenlee0823/kenlee0823/README.md

 - 👋 Hi, I’m @kenlee0823
-- 👀 I’m interested in gcc & arm9
+- 👀 I’m interested in GCC & ARM9
-- 🌱 I’m currently learning arm
+- 🌱 I’m currently learning ARM

 <!---
 kenlee0823/kenlee0823 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.